-What to Know About Starbucks Cup Sizes in 2022
+What to Know About Starbucks Cup Sizes

 Have you ever wondered why you have to order a tall, grande, or venti latte at Starbucks, instead of the standard small, medium, and large?
 The sizes actually have a history behind them.